daisybio/keypathwayminer-R/README.md

       #> Utils: The Java virtual machine is available and has the correct version.
       #> KeyPathwayMineR ready for local and remote execution.

-When everything is set up you can get started with the following vignettes:
+When everything is set up you can get started with the following vignette:

       vignette("KeyPathwayMineR")
-      vignette("input_files_format")

 Developers
 -----